Frequently Asked Questions

 Yes, for most root canal treatments, we recommend that patients return to the office one year after the procedure was finished.
 Our office will send a reminder notice to you when you are due for your follow-up appointment.
 In the meantime, it is of the utmost importance that you see your general dentist to have the tooth permanently restored 1-2 weeks after treatment is completed in our office

 No. While radiographs (x-ray images) will be necessary during your endodontic treatment, we use an advanced non-film computerized system, called digital radiography, that produces radiation levels up to 90 percent lower than those of already low dose conventional dental x-ray machinery.
 These digital images can be optimized, archived, printed and sent to your restorative dentist via secure e-mail or portal that is HIPAA compliance.

 Again, there’s no need for concern.
 We adhere to the most rigorous standards of infection control advocated by OSHA, the Centers for Disease Control and the American Dental Association.
 We utilize autoclave sterilization and barrier techniques to eliminate any risk of infection.

 You should not chew or bite on the treated tooth until you have had it restored by your dentist.
-The unrestored tooth is susceptible to fracture, so you should see your dentist for a full restoration as soon as possible.
+The unrestored tooth is susceptible to fracture, so you should see your dentist for a full restoration 1-2 weeks after the procedure.
 Otherwise, you need only practice good oral hygiene, including brushing, flossing, and regular checkups and cleanings.